xuankimtran/docs-1/pages/katalon-studio/docs/import-export-desired-capabilities.md

 permalink: katalon-studio/docs/import-export-desired-capabilities.html
 ---

-When desired capabilities need to be used across projects, users have to manually re-define them again in a project in use, which is time-consuming and error-prone.
+When desired capabilities need to use across projects, users have to manually re-define them again in a project in use, which is time-consuming and error-prone.

 Consequently, from version 8.0.0, Katalon Studio allows you to import and export desired capabilities in the Katalon Studio project(s).
-These functions support you to work with **Desired Capabilities** more efficiently and less error-prone.
+These functions support you to work with [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html) more efficiently and less error-prone.

 <table>
 	<tbody>